Scarlett Johansson Snaps On Oscars Red Carpet: No Time For ‘Ridiculous’ Question

 While the Daily Mail reported that Scarlett Johansson went solo to Sunday’s Oscars ceremony, Page Six correctly noted that the actress walked the red carpet on the arm of her agent, Joe Machota, the head of the CAA’s theater department.

-Johansson initially resisted rumours that her marriage had broken up, which began last month when she was pictured without her wedding ring.
+Johansson initially resisted rumors that her marriage had broken up, which began last month when she was pictured without her wedding ring.
 The next day, the actress and Dauriac made a big show of cozying up together in a joint appearance in New York City.
-The appearance put the rumours of a breakup on hold temporarily, until news broke that they had indeed split.
+The appearance put the rumors of a breakup on hold temporarily, until news broke that they had indeed split.

 SPOTTED: Scarlett Johansson arriving into Sidney Airport this past weekend, carrying baby Rose Dorothy with her! pic.twitter.com/dBHuoDNz2V